LexieLiu01/LexieLiu01.github.io/_pages/Talks.md

 ---

-[3] Estimating and Mitigating the Congestion Effect of Curbside Pick-ups and Drop-offs: A Causal Inference Approach.
+[3] **Estimating and mitigating the congestion effect of curbside pick-ups and drop-offs: a causal inference approach.**

 <u>Xiaohui Liu</u>, Sean Qian, Wei Ma, and Hock-Hai Teo.